jtpotato/robocup-soccer-2024/README.md

 - It's fast
 - It's cool
 - The [US Government](https://arc.net/l/quote/xfwrzrvl) says you should use Rust 🦅
-- I would use a garbage collector if I could, but performance 😔
+- I dont really have to worry about memory
 - Actual type system

 **... use Linux? 🐧**